The Life Sciences Law Review: China

 Pricing and reimbursement

-The National Healthcare Security Administration makes the decision to include a drug in the NRDL.
+The National Healthcare Security Administration (NHSA) makes the decision to include a drug in the NRDL.
 In doing so, it will seek public comment, organise an expert review, select the drugs and vote on inclusion.
 It will then negotiate with drug companies for partial candidate products.
-Drug companies cannot apply to be included in the NRDL, although they will need to submit documents when their products are selected as candidates.102 The covered drugs for the rural plan may vary by province.
-In 2018, the State Council announced that it would fast-track inclusion of imported oncology drugs into reimbursement catalogues.
-Seventy drugs were newly added in 2019, through successful negotiation of an average price cut of 60.7 per cent by the National Healthcare Security Administration with the various drug companies.103
+From 2020, drug companies are required to apply to have their products, which meet certain conditions set forth by the NHSA, included in the NRDL.117 A total of 119 drugs were newly added in 2020, through successful negotiation of an average price cut of 50.64 per cent by the NHSA with the various drug companies.118

 A pricing system also exists for medical devices, but its features may differ depending on the locality.
 In some localities, the government will set a maximum retail price for devices.
 The manufacturer reports information about its costs to the government and is then permitted a certain mark-up that is set by the government.